sheiksadique/DijkstrasAlgorithm/README.md

 Here I choose to implement edge list version of a graph implementaiton as this gives me a chance to explore OOP with C++.
 In addition edge list version could be more efficient with low density graphs.

+My PriorityQueue implementation is very inefficient.
+Ideally I should have used some kind of a tree datastructure but for simplicity I am using a list to store all the elements.

 Below is the assignment text from the course.

 Dijkstra's Algorithm